Definition of Yaqui in English:

 noun (plural same or Yaquis)

-1A member of an American Indian people of northwestern Mexico and Arizona.
+1A member of an American Indian people of NW Mexico and Arizona.

 - Raised by my grandmother, I received the benefit of learning her spiritual path, which she had learned from her own Bruja mother, and this spirituality traced back through the Yaquis to the Aztecs and Olmecs of northern and central Mexico.